heithemb/SafeScan-AI-Powered-Mammogram-Analysis-System/README.md

 This repository is part of a research project aimed at enhancing the detection of masses and calcifications in mammography.
 It contains the most effective combination of models and tools developed during the project.

 # What’s Inside
- Detection & Segmentation
+ Detection & Segmentation:
 Code for training and running a Mask R-CNN model to detect and segment breast abnormalities.

- Classification
+ Classification:
 An SVM model that classifies the segmented regions (e.g., benign or malignant).

- Mobile User Interface
+ Mobile User Interface:
 A Flutter application called SafeScan, which allows radiologists to:

 Upload mammography images in DICOM, PNG, JPG, or JPEG formats